🧹 For Cleaning Companies

 Range pricing on every service is one of the highest-converting moves a cleaning company can make.
 Homeowners are scared of "call for a quote" pages because they feel like a sales trap.
 "Standard cleans start at $145 for a 2-bed home, $185 for a 3-bed, $225 for a 4-bed" qualifies the lead instantly and weeds out the people who aren't ready.
 You don't have to commit to those exact numbers, you adjust on the actual booking call, but the range on the site stops the price-shoppers from wasting your time and gets the real customers booking faster.
 Mystery pricing loses to "starts at $X" every single time.

 Solo cleaners actually do better with a strong "About me" page than a team grid.
 Homeowners hiring a solo cleaner know what they're getting: the same person every visit, no one else on the schedule, predictable trust.
-The Pristine demo flexes naturally for solo operators.
 The team page becomes a "meet me" page with your photo, your background, your years cleaning, and the trust card on the homepage shows you specifically.
 Lean into the solo angle, it's an advantage in this trade because the relationship is the whole product.

 A lot of my work is Airbnb turnover.
-Does the Turnover demo really fit? +
+Does a turnover-focused site really fit? +

 Yes, and the buying psychology is genuinely different from residential.
 Airbnb hosts and property managers aren't worried about whether you're going to steal their jewelry, they're worried about whether you're going to show up on time and leave the place guest-ready before the 3pm check-in.
-The Turnover demo leads with turnaround time, reliability, and a dedicated page that speaks the language hosts use ("between guests," "linen turn," "consumables restock").
+A turnover-focused site leads with turnaround time, reliability, and a dedicated page that speaks the language hosts use ("between guests," "linen turn," "consumables restock").
 If you do a mix of turnover and residential, we can also build you a hybrid that handles both audiences cleanly without the messaging fighting itself.

 What if I already have a domain and an old website? +